The-TASInterpreter/TASI/README.md

 - makevar
 	The makevar statement can create a variable.
 It's used like this:
 	 - ```makeVar <statement: var type> <statement: var name>;```
+- loop
+	The loop statement is a special statement, which can only be used inside loops.
+It will jump to the beginning of the loop.
+The usage is really simple:
+	- ```loop;```

 ### Return statements: